SeisComP/seiscomp/doc/base/tutorials/servefdsnws.rst

 Visiting the service
 ====================

-Once `fdsnws` is running, you can visit the local web server that it runs.
+Once :program:`fdsnws` is running, you can visit the local web server that it runs.
 In your browser, visit http://localhost:8080/fdsnws/dataselect/1/

 .. figure:: media/servefdsnws_dataselect.png